General information about Aurora

-We do not set a closing deadline to remain open and flexible for institutions.
-However we find that most institutions undertake their selection process between July and September and submit booking forms between September and October - particularly those participating in the first cohort in October.
-If this is too early we recommend submitting bookings no later than 6 weeks before the cohort begins to secure the places.
+We recommend submitting bookings no later than 6 weeks before the cohort begins to secure the places.
 Places are booked on a first come first served basis.

 What is the maximum number of participants we can send in one year?

 Aurora will have 7 cohorts across the UK and Ireland for 2019/20 providing many opportunities to attend.
 Most institutions will want to send their participants to the nearest regional location but this is not compulsory.
-We can accept up to 35 participants per institution for Birmingham, London, Edinburgh and Dublin and 20 for Cardiff.
-However, we are able to accommodate any number of participants if they are split across multiple cohorts. .
+We can accept up to 35 participants per institution.
+However, we are able to accommodate any number of participants if they are split across multiple cohorts.

 Who can I talk to about the specific needs of my institution?

-If you are thinking about sending participants on Aurora would like any advice please contact Jenny Tester who is our dedicated Aurora Champion liaison.
-For event, booking and specific enquiries contact the Aurora team.
+If you are thinking about sending participants on Aurora would like any advice please contact the Aurora team.

 Are participants limited to attending in their own region only?

 No. Aurora has been designed to be as flexible as possible.
-So participants can choose whatever cohort work best for them and can transfer one of the face to face days if required.
-The only exception is that the day on Power and Politics and the Action Learning Set have to be undertaken in the same location for logistical purposes.
+So participants can choose whatever cohort work best for them and can transfer one of the facilitated days if required.
+The only exception is that the day on Power and Politics and the Action Learning Set have to be undertaken in the same cohort for logistical purposes.

 Do participants have to attend all the days in the same location?

 No. Aurora consists of six interlinked days - four development days and two action learning set days.
-Aurora is organised regionally, to allow for shorter travelling times and lower costs.
 Each participant attending Aurora is required to book to attend one of each of the four development days - Identity, Impact and Voice; Power and Politics; Core Leadership Skills; and Adaptive Leadership Skills – in the same location that best suits them.
 Participants can transfer to an alternative region for one of their booked dates free of charge, by emailing aurora a minimum of four weeks prior to the event date.
 The ‘Action Learning Day’ must be in the same location as the ‘Power and Politics’ day.